Naaah, Dis Kid Can't Be from Canada?!!

-Naaah, Dis Kid Can't Be from Canada?!! (stylized as "Naaah, Dis Kid Can't be from Canada?!!") is the fourth studio album by Canadian rapper Maestro Fresh-Wes, released on April 16, 1994 on Attic/LMR Records.
+Naaah, Dis Kid Can't Be from Canada?!! (stylized as "Naaah, Dis Kid Can't be from Canada?!!") is the fourth studio album by Canadian rapper Maestro Fresh-Wes, released on April 16, 1994, on Attic/LMR Records.
 Singles from the album include "Fine Tune da Mic" and "Certs wid Out da Retsyn".
-Most of the production was handled by Maestro, with contributions from D.I.T.C. member Showbiz.
+The album was produced by Maestro, with contributions from D.I.T.C. member Showbiz.

 Reception

 RapReviews praised its underground sound, calling it "anything but a commercial album."
 Maestro also changed his image to reflect hip hop fashion in the mid-1990s; "Gone was the tuxedo, replaced by a hoodie."

 The album was a commercial failure and after its release, many members of Toronto's hip-hop community began dissing Maestro.
 However, it was nominated for Best Rap Recording at the 1995 Juno Awards.